qLSLab/ExTaxsI/README.md

 * VISUALIZATION: creation of interactive plots, such as ScatterPlot, SunBurst and world map, starting from dbs output or external sources.

-* ID CONVERSION: conversion of taxID to 6ranks taxonomy and vice versa; can convert single manual inputs, take multiple inputs joined together by a plus sign or tsv/csv file with a list of taxIDs.
+* ID CONVERSION: conversion of taxID into 6ranks taxonomy and vice versa; it can convert single manual inputs, takes multiple inputs joined together by a plus sign or tsv/csv file with a list of taxIDs.

 Hardware requirements
 ---------------------
 Minimum hardware requirements:
-no specific requirements are needed for ExTaxsI installation, otherwise for the correct functioning of the software we suggest the following:
+no specific requirements are needed for ExTaxsI installation, however for the correct functioning of the software we suggest the following:

 * RAM: 4GB
 * CPU: quad-core or more.